MasiaVittorio/counterspell/README.md

 ### Who made it
 I play Magic since I was a kid and especially Commander for the past five years.
 I never found a life counter app that suited all my needs and especially none that were made with Material Design in mind.
-I decided to learn mobile development and make what I wanted myself, and Flutter was the most obvious choice since it is multiplatform and easy to learn for someone that know a bit of object oriented programming but never dived into mobile development.
+I decided to learn mobile development and build what I wanted myself, and Flutter was the most obvious choice since it is multiplatform and easy to learn for someone who knows a bit of object oriented programming but never dived into mobile development.

 # What makes CounterSpell different